paolodeangelis/SEI_builder/README.md

 ## 🚀 Usage

-he workflow can be run interactively using the web-based interactive development environment `JupyterLab`
+The workflow can be run interactively using the web-based interactive development environment `JupyterLab`

 ### Start `JupyterLab`